gareth0712/my-blockchain/README.md

 # Upcoming Development Roadmap

-v2: Run the application in distributed nodes - Hopefully finished by end of March
+v2: Create smart contract - To be finished by end of February
-v3: Create cryptocurrency - Hopefully finished by end of April
+v3: Run the blockchain application in distributed nodes - To be finished by end of March
-v4: Create smart contract - Hopefully finished by end of June
+v4: Create cryptocurrency - Hopefully finished by end of April

 # Blockchain